maia-dox/rt-rs/README.md

 # rtrs
-A basic raytracer built in Rust.
+A basic raytracer made in rust, followed from this tutorial: https://misterdanb.github.io/raytracinginrust//